Josalmer/capacitor-ionic-build-apps/README.md

 >
 > Select the keystore or create a new one
 >
-> Select release and V2 and create the signed apk
+> Select release, V1 and V2 and create the signed apk

 <a id="ios"></a>
 ## iOS